Understanding the Different Levels of Driver’s Licences in BC

 What is the Graduated Licensing Program (GLP)?

 To get through the GLP, you will have to go through three licensing tests (one written and two supervised road tests).
-As long as you follow the program, you will get your Class 5 license in about three years.
+As long as you follow the program, you will get your Class 5 licence in about three years.
 In some cases, you can reduce the required time by attending a driving school in North Vancouver, and taking driving lessons in West Vancouver or other locations in the Vancouver area.

 If you take an approved ICBC training course through a driving school, you can reduce your required safe driving period to 18 months (instead of 24 months).
 North Shore Driving School, Ltd. offers ICBC-approved GLP courses in Vancouver that can reduce required driving time by six months.
 Call 604-988-1138 to learn more about our Graduated Licensing Programs or contact us online for more information.